HWOrion/mandelbrot-1/README.md

 **Mandelbrot set** is the set of complex numbers `c` for which the function `f(z)=z²+c` does not diverge when iterated (`z₀ = 0`).

 **Multibrot set** is the set of complex numbers `c` for which the function `f(z)=zʳ+c` does not diverge when iterated (`z₀ = 0`).
-Real number `r` is specified wih  `--exponent`.
+Real number `r` is specified with  `--exponent`.

 Some **Julia sets** are sets of complex numbers `z` for which the function `f(z)=zʳ+C` does not diverge when iterated.
-Complex number `C` is specified with `--real` an `--imaginary` commands and and real number `r` is specified wih `--exponent`.
+Complex number `C` is specified with `--real` an `--imaginary` commands and and real number `r` is specified with `--exponent`.

 **Burning ship** fractal is the set of complex numbers `c` for which the function `f(z)=(|Re(z)|+i|Im(z)|)²+c` does not diverge when iterated (`z₀ = 0`).

-Abscissa, ordianate, exponent, zoom, imaginary and real part of `C`, are floating point numbers.
+Abscissa, ordinate, exponent, zoom, imaginary and real part of `C`, are floating point numbers.
 All other values (width, height, iterations) are positive integer numbers.

 #### Planed features
 * periodicty checking
-* series aproximantion
+* series approximation
 * color themes

 #### Compiling and running:
 Program use `gmp.h` and `mpfr.h` for arbitrary precision floating point math and `getopt.h` for parsing input, so you must have these libraries on your machine if you want to compile mandelbrot program.
-To compile run makefile or type following comand:
+To compile, run makefile or type following command:
 ```
 gcc -lgmp -lmpfr mandelbrot.c -o mandelbrot
 ```
 then run: `./mandelbrot`.
-Program is tested on x86_64 linux machine .
+Program is tested on x86_64 Linux machine .

 #### Examples:
 All examples are scaled-down anti-aliased png versions of program output.
-Program doesn't have antaliasing support.
+Program doesn't have antialiasing support.

 Mandelbrot set computed with 20 iterations:
 ![mandelbrot set with 20 iterations](https://raw.githubusercontent.com/ubavic/mandelbrot/master/examples/mandelbrot.png)